seamusfoley/iotes-documentation/docs/strategies/phidget22.md

 :::caution Phidget Device Support
 At the moment we are only supporting Rotary Encoders and RFID readers with the phidget strategy.
 This is because that is the only hardware we've had around to play with.
-Adding new devices is relitavley easy, so if you have a physical phidget device you would like supported and wouldn't mind being a test case git in touch!
+Adding new devices is relatively easy, so if you have a physical phidget device you would like supported and wouldn't mind being a test case get in touch!
 :::

 ## Install